- Name of service being provided: I’m an Engineer, Get me out of here! The service is run by Mangorolla CIC.

 - Nature of service and principles to safeguard children from harm:

 I’m an Engineer is an online STEM activity connecting students with scientists and engineers.
 This activity is predominantly carried out in schools, although students can also access the website and participate from home.
 On the website, students can view engineers’ profiles, post questions to them and take part in live text-based chats.
-All site content is monitored and moderated by staff who are trained in our safeguarding procedures, or self-moderated by a member of staff from the school or organisation who booked the live chat.
+All site content is monitored and moderated by DBS-checked staff who are trained in our safeguarding procedures.
 Failure to comply with those procedures will be dealt with severely.

 This safeguarding policy and procedure aims to ensure that every child, regardless of their age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation, has a right to equal protection from harm, and keep them safe from adults and other children who might pose a risk.